zellerlab/ZellerLab.github.io/team/_posts/2016-09-01-milanese-alessio.md

 scholar:
 ---

-Alessio Milanese was a PhD student in the lab from 2016-09-01 to 2020-10-31, and a part-time visiting postdoc (with main affiliation in the Sunagawa lab, ETH Zurich, CH) from 2020-11-01 to 2021-10-31.
+Alessio Milanese was a PhD student in the lab from 2016-09-01 to 2020-10-31 and later a part-time visiting postdoc (with main affiliation in the Sunagawa lab, ETH Zurich, CH) from 2020-11-01 to 2021-10-31.
 He is now a Senior Associate Scientist at dsm-firmenich (NL).